viewing Apigee X documentation.

 Attach Quota policies to the API proxies in your monetized API product to ensure that the quota defined at the API product level is used.
 For more information, see Enforcing monetization quotas.

-When creating a rate plan, you configure the billing currency and frequency, and the initial set up and consumption-based or recurring charges.
+When creating a rate plan, you configure the billing currency and frequency and the consumption-based fees.
 Based on the rate plan configuration and the developer's unique API key used to access your APIs, you can collect usage data for analysis and to generate monetization reports.
 Then, you can use the data collected to generate your billing invoices.

-Comparing monetization with Apigee X and Apigee Edge
+Comparing monetization with Apigee X/Hybrid and Apigee Edge

-The following tables provides a comparison of key features between Apigee X Monetization and Apigee Edge Monetization.
+The following table provides a comparison of key features between Apigee X Monetization and Apigee Edge Monetization.

 |Rate plans are associated with API products (one-to-one relationship)||Rate plans are associated with API product bundles that can be attached to multiple API products|